tc39/notes/es6/2013-09/sept-19.md

 RW: (explains in depth the benefits of this)

-RWS: I'm not especially excited about separate callbacks, because often you want a stream of change records, and not to react individually to each of the operations.
+RWN: I'm not especially excited about separate callbacks, because often you want a stream of change records, and not to react individually to each of the operations.

 RW clarifies with some code Corey's proposal: